klausi/mastodon-twitter-sync/README.md

 * Your status update on Twitter will be posted automatically to Mastodon
 * Your Retweet on Twitter will automatically be posted to Mastodon with a "RT @username" prefix
 * Your status update on Mastodon will be posted automatically to Twitter
-* Your boost on Mastodon will be posted automatically to Mastodon with a "RT @username" prefix
+* Your boost on Mastodon will be posted automatically to Twitter with a "RT @username" prefix

 ## Old status deletion feature